-Going deeper, we look into performance across different domains.
+Going deeper, we look into the performance of the best performing LLM, GPT-4o, across different domains.
 Figure \ref{fig:domain} presents the performance of the top-performing language model GPT-4o on various tasks, across the existing domains.
 For other models performance we refer to the supplementary material.
 Observe that GPT-4o exhibits high performance on the {\em progression} task across most domains, showing somewhat lower accuracy in {\em satellite}, {\em alfworld}, and {\em floortile}. {\em Action reachability} and {\em landmarks} tasks, on the other hand, pose significant challenges to the model.
-Notably, the model consistently generated accurate answers for the {\em visitall} and {\em grid} domains across most tasks.
-In the remaining domains, however, the performance varied across tasks, indicating that none of these domains are particularly easy for the language model.
+The model consistently generated accurate answers for the {\em visitall} and {\em grid} domains across most tasks.
+In the remaining domains the performance varied across tasks, indicating that none of these domains are particularly easy for the models.

 Finally, we evaluate the hardness of our proposed open-ended variants by comparing the performance of GPT-4o on these questions (gen) to the two formats from ACPBench: boolean (bool) and multiple choice (mcq).
 Figure \ref{fig:bool_mcq_gen} depicts the comparison in terms of model errors, the complement of the accuracy.
 As can be seen, model error in generative format of the task is significantly higher than bool and mcq except for the {\em validation} task.
-Note that we are showing results from one of the largest models for this analysis.
+Note, we are showing results from one of the largest models for this analysis.
 The gap in performance is even more prolonged in other models.